-However, there seem to be, many weaknesses holding this intervention back.
-For bait fish, we argue that it is likely a government intervention would be required to reach a significant scale, and that would have very high costs.
+However, there seem to be many weaknesses holding this intervention back.
+For baitfish, we argue that it is likely that government intervention would be required to reach a significant scale, which would have very high costs.
 Counterfactual replaceability also seems to be an issue, as fish stocking seems to be already projected to get firmer regulations, and for baitfish in many western countries, strict regulations already apply.
-These industries also seem to be declining, and thus fewer animals are being produced--this could be a continuing trend.
+These industries also seem to be declining, and thus fewer animals are being produced – this could be a continuing trend.

-This report considers why we believe these interventions are middlingly promising, and also considers the crucial considerations involved.
+This report considers why we believe stocking and baitfish interventions are middling in promise, and also considers the crucial considerations involved.

-Our priority ask reports are focused on what are the particular improvements or changes that can be “asked” for from corporations, governments, or individuals.
+Our priority ask reports focus on the particular improvements or changes that can be “asked” of corporations, governments, or individuals.
 Going cage free, making dietary changes, regulating slaughter practices, and many other asks all serve as examples here.
 They are compared based on the strength of the idea (including the evidence base and estimated cost-effectiveness), limiting factors, execution difficulty, and externalities.
 All of these factors together could begin to suggest which asks might be the most effective when combined with a priority animal, country, and approach.
-However, these ask reports are short summaries of longer unpublished reports and, therefore, even if an ask looks promising this does not necessarily suggest that it will end up being a promising charity once paired with other elements and cross-compared to the other strongest possible charities.
-It just suggests that it is worth further and deeper investigation from our team.
-You can see our full planned research process here.

 an effective charity for animals?

 If you want to be the first to know when we will start accepting applications to our incubation program, subscribe to our mailing list.